tarwn/lessthandot-hugo/blogs/content/posts/2012-02-29-report-builder-3-0-chart.md

 Add a report title.

-Right-click the pie chart and select “Show Data Labels” to have the values appear in the pie slice.
+Right-click the pie chart and select "Show Data Labels" to have the values appear in the pie slice.

-Right-click the square around the pie, select “Chart Area Properties”, and choose “3D”.
+Right-click the square around the pie, select "Chart Area Properties", and choose "3D".

 ![][9]